Victorian households can access a range of energy rebates and incentives to help cut power bills and reduce emissions.

 Hot water rebate Victoria

 Solar Victoria offers rebates of up to $1000* on heat pump and solar hot water systems for eligible Victorians.
+For households that choose an eligible locally made hot water system, a higher rebate of up to $1400* is available.

 For eligibility criteria and how to apply, visit Solar Victoria.